WARH: AOR (1977–1986)

-In November 1986, the two stations were bought by Chase Broadcasting.

-Top 40 (1987-1993)
+Top 40 (1986-1993)

-The simulcast ended in 1987, with AM 1380 flipping to oldies as KGLD, while FM 106.5 (now with the call sign KWK-FM) moved to a Top 40/CHR format.
+The simulcast ended in 1986, with AM 1380 flipping to oldies as KGLD, while FM 106.5 (now with the call sign KWK-FM) moved to a Top 40/CHR format.
+The stations were sold to Chase Broadcasting in 1986.

 In February 1988, KWK-FM changed call letters to WKBQ-FM, and retained the Top 40 format, but would rebrand as "Q106.5."
+After the market's CHR powerhouse station KHTR dropped its CHR format that November, WKBQ became the only Top 40 station in the market until the launch of KHTK in August 1989.
+When mid-1989 rolled along, WKBQ briefly went towards a rock-lean, but returned back to a mainstream direction by mid-1990.
 In September 1991, WKBQ-FM brought the morning team of "Steve & DC" to St. Louis from Birmingham, Alabama.
-In 1993, "Steve & DC" and WKBQ-FM would face controversy over comments made during the May 10th morning show, and was the subject of much local news coverage for weeks.
+In 1993, "Steve & DC" and WKBQ-FM faced controversy over the use of a racial epithet on the air.
+The following year, they aired an interview with a woman accusing a local broadcaster of harassing her, which may have contributed to his death by suicide in a small plane crash.
 Also in 1993, WKBQ-FM again was simulcast on AM 1380.

-Country (1993-2000)
+Country (1993–2000)

 In late 1993, WKBQ-FM was purchased by Zimmer Radio Group of Cape Girardeau, Missouri.
-On January 20, 1994, WKBQ-FM and country-formatted sister station WKKX would swap frequencies, with WKBQ-FM moving to 104.1 FM, and WKKX moving to 106.5 FM (AM 1380 would continue to simulcast WKBQ-FM after the swap).
+On January 20, 1994, WKBQ-FM and country-formatted sister station WKKX swapped frequencies, with WKBQ-FM moving to 104.1 FM, and WKKX moving to 106.5 FM (AM 1380 would continue to simulcast WKBQ-FM after the swap).
 The station became "New Country Kix 106.5," with the popular morning duo "Steve & DC" heard for the second time on the 106.5 MHz frequency.
-That led to the team scoring its biggest ratings in St. Louis.
-The "Steve & DC" morning show consistently ranked #1 in the all-important Persons 18-49 and Persons 25-54 demographics on WKKX.
+That led to the team scoring its biggest ratings in St. Louis, as the "Steve & DC" morning show consistently ranked No. 1 in the all-important Persons 18-49 and Persons 25-54 demographics on WKKX.

 In November 1996, Emmis Broadcasting bought the station.

-Smooth jazz (2000-2005)
+Smooth jazz (2000–2005)

 In 2000, Emmis swapped WKKX to Bonneville International for Los Angeles country music station KZLA (now KLLI).
 At 12:00 a.m. on October 4, 2000, after the sale to Bonneville closed, WKKX changed call letters to WSSM and adopted a Smooth Jazz format as "Smooth 106.5" (later "106.5 Smooth Jazz").